So you’re on vacation, kicking back at your resort with its infinity pool. You’ve also discovered lots of fun things to do in Cabo San Lucas.

-Or try the poblano chili stuffed with ground beef, pork and fruit, topped with a creamy walnut sauce sprinkled with pomegranate seeds – delicious!
+Or try the poblano peppers stuffed with ground beef, pork and fruit, topped with a creamy walnut sauce and sprinkled with pomegranate seeds – delicious!

 If you’re in the mood for “elevated” Italian food, try Ristorante Tre Galline.
 All the pasta is freshly hand-made and the pizzas are innovative.

 Hey, have you gone whale watching yet?
 See our post on the best whale watching tours in Cabo San Lucas